aehrc/smart-forms/Conformance.md

 ## Form Data Extraction
 View the page here: http://hl7.org/fhir/uv/sdc/extraction.html

-This is something we are super interested in, but we haven't quite gotten to it yet.
+This is something we are super interested in, but haven't quite got to it yet.

 ## Modular Forms
 View the page here: http://hl7.org/fhir/uv/sdc/modular.html#modular-questionnaires

 Our Forms Server https://smartforms.csiro.au/api/fhir supports the [$assemble](http://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-assemble.html) operation.
 The implementation is based on http://hl7.org/fhir/uv/sdc/modular.html#modular-questionnaires.

 ## Adaptive Forms

 View the page here: http://hl7.org/fhir/uv/sdc/adaptive.html

-This is not something on our radar at the moment.
+This is not something on our radar at the moment :(